sflanaga/csv-groupby/README.md

 a SQL-select-group-by on that data.
 This is a utility partially inspired by [xsv](https://github.com/BurntSushi/xsv) and the desire to stop having to write the same perl one-liners to analyze massive log files.

+It does this job very fast by "slicing" blocks of data on line boundary points and forwarding those line-even blocks to multiple parser threads.
+There are also multiple IO threads when list of files are provided as a data source.

+- Fast - processing at 500MB/s to 2GB/s is not uncommon on fast multicore machines
 - Do group-bys with sums, counts, count distincts, avg, min, and max
 - Can process [CSV](https://crates.io/crates/csv) files OR text using [regular](https://www.pcre.org/current/doc/html/pcre2syntax.html) [expressions](https://crates.io/crates/pcre2)
 - Process files or stdin as a data source: